 The precise terms and conditions for copying, distribution and modification follow.
-TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION or work, and a "work based on the Program" means either the Program or any derivative work under copyright law: that is to say, a work containing the Program or a portion of it, either verbatim or with modifications and/or translated into another language.
+TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

+0. This License applies to any program or other work which contains a notice placed by the copyright holder saying it may be distributed under the terms of this General Public License.
+The "Program", below, refers to any such program or work, and a "work based on the Program" means either the Program or any derivative work under copyright law: that is to say, a work containing the Program or a portion of it, either verbatim or with modifications and/or translated into another language.
 (Hereinafter, translation is included without limitation in the term "modification".)
 Each licensee is addressed as "you".